-Fiberglass: Pella’s Patented Fiberglass windows and doors resist warping, dents and rot.
+Fiberglass: Fiberglass windows and doors resist warping, dents and rot.
+The maintenance and upkeep are minimal, while performance is reliable year-round.
 With the ability to withstand extreme weather and damaging UV rays, it is our most popular material preference in Northern Arizona.
-The maintenance and upkeep are minimal, while performance is reliable year-round.

-Vinyl: Pella’s unique vinyl formula is tried and tested to withstand the effects of weathering.
-The unique Pella-specific design lends strength and durability that prevents sagging, warping, buckling, and bowing.
-They are energy-efficient and easy to care for and low-maintenance.
+Vinyl: Vinyl is tried and tested to withstand the effects of weathering.
+They are energy-efficient and easy to care for, while the design lends strength and durability to prevent sagging, warping, buckling, and bowing.

 In the window and door world, most installs are done one of two ways.